justinhlee01/Pose-Match/README.md

 4. Cosine Similarity + Euclidean distance + Joint Angle similarity are used to compare poses
 5. Feedback is generated based on similarity thresholds

+## Must know before running
+Make sure you save your video under "openpose-motion-compare" and name it as "reference" File paths are hard coded you might have to change it to your local path Make sure that every time you run your Pose-Match, you clear the cache in live_json Make sure before you download and store the data for new video, you clear the cache in reference_json